Malibu Grand Prix: Norcross, Georgia

+This location is now closed with the last day of operations being September 28 2025.

 Albuquerque, New Mexico

 Located just south of I-25 and Jefferson, along the west side of the Pan American Freeway.

 North Hollywood, California

 One of the Castle Entertainment locations that was on the corner of Vanowen and Whitsett.
 This location had arcades, mini golf, batting cages, go kart racing.
 Prior to the go karts this was also home to massive water slides, and before that an outdoor trampoline park.
 This location was shut down after a massive fire in 1998 and now the site is occupied by senior living apartments.

 Sherman Oaks, California

 Sepulveda Blvd just north of the 101 freeway.
 Was acquired by Malibu Grand Prix in 1984 with its merger with Castle Entertainment that was in bankruptcy.
 The property was leased from the Los Angeles Recreation and Parks District, which assumed operations around 1987.
 Malibu had changed the name from Castle Park to Malibu Castle; the City returned the name to the original.